Transfer Learning for Contextual Multi-armed Bandits: Numerical experiments

-For the sake of comparison, we also plot the numerical performance of the ABSE algorithm \citep{perchet2013multi} in addition to our proposed transfer learning methods.
-The ABSE algorithm is shown to attain the minimax regret in the standard setup where one has no access to additional auxiliary data.
-Therefore, it can be viewed as a benchmark to illustrate the improvement gained from transfer learning.
+For the sake of comparison, we also plot the numerical performance of the ABSE algorithm proposed in \citet{perchet2013multi}, in addition to our proposed transfer learning methods.
+The ABSE algorithm is known to attain the minimax regret in the standard setup where no additional source data is available.
+Therefore, it serves as a benchmark to illustrate the performance improvement gained from transfer learning.

-\paragraph*{Minimax optimal algorithm} We start with the numerical performance of the oracle algorithm Algorithm~\ref{alg:UCB-TL} with complete knowledge of parameters $\beta$ and $\gamma$, which provably achieves the minimax rate of convergence in the transfer learning setting.
-Figure~\ref{fig:reg_nQ}~(a), (b) and (c) plot the means and standard deviations of the regret vs.~horizon length $n_Q$ for $n_P = n_Q / 2$, $n_P = 3 n_Q $ and $n_P = 3 \times 10^{5}$, respectively.
-As can be seen, Algorithm~\ref{alg:UCB-TL} outperforms the ABSE algorithm, thereby demonstrating the advantage of incorporating the auxiliary data.
+\paragraph*{Minimax optimal algorithm} We start with the numerical performance of Algorithm~\ref{alg:UCB-TL} when given complete knowledge of parameters $\beta$, $\gamma$, and $\kappa$, which provably achieves the minimax regret in the transfer learning setting.
+For the case $K=2$, Figure~\ref{fig:reg_nQ}~(a), (b), and (c) plot the regret vs.~the horizon length $n_Q$ for $n_P = n_Q / 2$, $n_P = 3 n_Q $, and $n_P = 3 \times 10^{5}$, respectively.
+In addition, for the case $K=4$, Figure~\ref{fig:reg_nQ_K4}~(a), (b), and (c) plot the regret vs.~the horizon length $n_Q$ for $n_P = n_Q / 2$, $n_P = 3 n_Q $, and $n_P = 10 \times 10^{5}$, respectively.
+As can be seen, Algorithm~\ref{alg:UCB-TL} consistently outperforms the ABSE algorithm, thereby demonstrating the advantage of incorporating the source data.